 Other than technical pains, I'll also have to think about the structure of the blog.
 There are two sections, English and Czech and both of them initially had just some nodes thrown in them.
 Then I've added subsections and although it works great for the categorization, it doesn't help the discoverability of the new articles.

-I'll have to create some kind of feed, other than the Untitled Database, which is used for RSS / Atom generation and is generated by the table in the Notion wiki.
+I'll have to create some kind of feed, other than the 📰Changelog, which is used for RSS / Atom generation and is generated by the table in the Notion wiki.
 Something more visual and directed towards the user.
 Maybe some box on the left / right with last five blogposts?
 Something like that.